rust-bitcoin/bip324/protocol/README.md

 * `alloc` -- Expose memory allocation dependent features.
 * `std`   -- Includes the `alloc` memory allocation feature as well as extra standard library dependencies for I/O and random number generators.
-* `async` -- High level wrappers for asynchronous read and write runtimes using agnostic futures-rs traits.
+* `futures` -- High level wrappers for asynchronous read and write runtimes using agnostic futures-rs traits.
-* `tokio` -- Same wrappers as `async`, but using the popular tokio runtime's specific traits instead of futures-rs.
+* `tokio` -- Same wrappers as `futures`, but using the popular tokio runtime's specific traits instead of futures-rs.

 ## Minimum Supported Rust Version (MSRV)